Sbig App

 9. Beneficial for Pregnant Women

-Pears are generally considered safe to consume during pregnancy, thanks to their fiber content, folate, and hydrating properties.
-They may help alleviate constipation and support fetal development due to their Vitamin K and iron content.
+Pears are generally considered safe to consume during pregnancy, thanks to their fibre content, folate, and hydrating properties.
+They may help alleviate constipation and support foetal development due to their Vitamin K and folate content.
 However, it is always advisable to consume them in moderation.

 10. Enhances Metabolism